lkcozy/weekly/docs/2022/issue-138.md

 ## Comments

-1. `The simplest way to achieve simplicity is through thoughtful reduction.
+1. The simplest way to achieve simplicity is through thoughtful reduction.
 When in doubt, just remove.
-But be careful of what you remove. … When it is possible to reduce a system's functionality without significant penalty, true simplification is realized."
+But be careful of what you remove. … When it is possible to reduce a system's functionality without significant penalty, true simplification is realized.
    --[The Laws of Simplicity](https://fs.blog/the-laws-of-simplicity/)

 2. Trust is earned in drops and lost in buckets.